Provably Convergent Actor-Critic for MARL through Risk-aversion: Preliminaries

 An $N$-player game where player $i$ chooses action $z_i$ from a compact and convex action space $\sZ_i\subseteq \Delta_{|\sA_i|}$ with cost function $J_i(z_i,z_{-i})$ is a $\lambda$-monotone (resp. $\lambda$-strictly monotone, $(\mu,\lambda)$-strongly monotone) game if its gradient operator $F:\sZ\rightarrow \R^{\sum_{i\in[N]} |\sA_i|}$ where $\sZ=\prod_{i=1}^N \sZ_i$ defined by $F_i(z)=\nabla_{z_i} J_i(z_i,z_{-i})\in \R^{|\sA_i|}$ is a $\lambda$-monotone (resp. $\lambda$-strictly monotone, $(\mu,\lambda)$-strongly monotone) operator. \end{definition}

 \Cref{def:monotonicity} generalizes the monotonicity definition in \citet{zhang2025convergent} through introducing a weight vector $\lambda$ that controls the weight of each direction in the decision space $\sZ$.
-The class of monotone games are known to satisfy many desirable properties.
+Monotone games are known to satisfy many desirable properties.
 For example, for a $\lambda$-strictly monotone game, there exists a unique Nash equilibrium.
 If the game is further $(\mu,\lambda)$-strongly monotone for some $\lambda>0$, projected preconditioned gradient descent $z_{t+1}=\Proj_\sZ\left(z_t-\eta\Lambda F(z_t)\right)$ where $\Lambda=\Diag(\lambda)$ is a diagonal matrix with diagonal entries equal $\lambda$ converges linearly to the Nash equilibrium.
+As we show later in Theorems~\ref{thm:RQE_property_4player_monotonicity} and \ref{thm:monotonicity_condition}, monotonicity brings many desirable properties to RQE, and the condition for the 4-player game to be monotone does not depend on players' payoff matrices.